-Peter Falkenberg (Free Theatre Artistic Director), Thea Brejzek (Professor, School of Design, UTS) & Bruce Russell (sound artist, Manager of Art and Design, CPIT)
+Peter Falkenberg (Free Theatre Artistic Director), Thea Brejzek (Professor, School of Design, UTS) Lawrence Wallen (Head of School, Design, UTS) & Bruce Russell (sound artist, Manager of Art and Design, CPIT)

 Organised by Te Puna Toi

-The Canterbury Tales project took an opportunity during this extraordinary time in Christchurch’s history to consider notions of place in city-making, and how it is that the community might feed into the process of the city-becoming.
+The Canterbury Tales project is a performative exploration of the city.
+It takes an opportunity during this extraordinary time in Christchurch’s history to consider notions of place in city-making, and how it is that the community might feed into the process of the city-becoming.
 This performative approach could be seen as a counterbalance to the plans for the city that are designed around large infrastructure projects such as a Convention Centre and Sports Stadium and other more generic constructs of city living.

 Read more about the event here